gkhater/LLM_and_misinformation/README.md

 ## Using LIAR as the dataset
 If you want to run the pipeline on the LIAR fact-checking dataset:
 1. Download the LIAR splits (`liar_train.tsv`, `liar_valid.tsv`, `liar_test.tsv`) into `data/` from the official release (e.g., https://people.cs.pitt.edu/~zou/Projects/LIAR.html).
-2. Convert to our schema (`id,split,claim,context`):
+2. Convert to our schema (`id,split,claim,context,label`):
    ```powershell
    python scripts/parse_liar.py --train data/liar_train.tsv --valid data/liar_valid.tsv --test data/liar_test.tsv --out data/claims_liar.csv
    ```
-   This writes `data/claims_liar.csv` with contiguous ids and splits preserved.
+   This writes `data/claims_liar.csv` with contiguous ids, splits preserved, and a lowercase `label` column.
 3. Create a model config (copy an existing one) and override the dataset block, e.g.:
    ```yaml
    model: